mongoid/mongoid-history/README.md

 Install
 -------

-This gem supports Mongoid 3, 4 and 5 on Ruby 1.9.3 or newer.
+This gem supports Mongoid 3, 4, 5 on Ruby 1.9.3 or newer and Mongoid 6 on Ruby 2.2.2+.
 Add it to your `Gemfile` or run `gem install mongoid-history`.

 ```ruby
 gem 'mongoid-history'